 The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
-The information should be kept confidential and stored securely ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts 1 and 2 KCSIE.

 Where the allegation relates to harmful sexual behaviours, if possible the disclosure should be managed with two members of staff present (preferably one of them being the DSL or a member of the Designated Safeguarding Team (DST).